If you’re considering Net Metering to save money on your power bill, start by:

 - Figuring out the size and cost of a system.
 Talk to a few suppliers to get quotes.

 Customers choose to create their own power for many reasons.
 Whether you’re looking at renewable power for your home, business or farm, cost is a factor.
-For easy reference, here are some average costs and payback periods for solar generation.

 How it Works

 Your project can be up to 100 kW (dc).
 When building your system, think about the right size to match your energy consumption.
 Credits earned can only be used to offset your energy charge and can't be taken in cash.

 To hook up to our system, you must review:

 This will help prevent any delays when approving your project.

 Electrical Permits and Inspection